chalmerlowe/intro_to_sprinting/class_materials/installing_tools.md

 In a command prompt type `git config`.
 If `git` is installed properly, you will see text explaining some of the common configuration options for `git`.

 ### Download and Install `conda`

 Follow the instructions for your operating system in the [miniconda quickstart guide](http://conda.pydata.org/docs/install/quick.html).
+Use a **Python 3** version of conda.R

 ### Confirm your `conda` install

 In a command prompt type `conda list`.
 If `conda` is installed properly, you will see a summary of the packages installed by `conda`.

+### Troubleshooting

+Here's a list of error messages & how to fix them.

+- `conda: Command not found.` This means you need to quit & relaunch your terminal.
+If that doesn't fix it, ask for help. ([Details here.](https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command))

 ## The big picture